electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-3. Go to the "dev" directory.
+3. Go to the `dev` directory.

-4. Delete your IMP application project, the source files and all impCentral API entities.
-"MyDevDG" Device Group and all its builds (including *flagged*) will be deleted, the devices will be unassigned from it.
-"MyProduct" Product will be deleted.
+4. Delete your application Project, the source files and all impCentral API entities.
+The “MyDevDG” Device Group and all its builds (including *flagged* ones) will be deleted, and its devices will be unassigned from it.
+“MyProduct” will be deleted.

 ```
 > impt project delete --all